Jamtai/DGS-and-BPP-analysis/README.md

 #Split the combined fasta file into individual sequences using a loop that reads the input file line by line and writes each sequence to a separate file.
 For example:
 bash ./RNA_ires_degen.sh
 ```
+This loop runs 3command lines at the same time
+ The Fold command on each fasta file in the directory, creates a separate .ct file for each sequence with the filename based on the sequence ID, and outputs the .ct file to the 'fold' directory.

-This loop runs the partition-smp command on each fasta file in the directory, creates a separate .pfs file for each sequence with the filename based on the sequence ID, and outputs the .pfs file to the 'pfs' directory.
-The fasta file is then removed after partition-smp is completed.
+ The partition-smp command on each fasta file in the directory, creates a separate .pfs file for each sequence with the filename based on the sequence ID, and outputs the .pfs file to the 'pfs' directory. .

-Use a loop to run the MaxExpect command on each .pfs file and output the MEA structure to the corresponding file in the 'new' directory.
+ The MaxExpect command on each .pfs file and output the MEA structure to the corresponding file in the 'new' directory.
+The fasta file is then removed after partition-smp is completed